IJG-DR/School_District_Analysis/README.md

 * The analysis did not consider Thomas High School average math score of 83.6 and average reading score of 83.7 for ninth grade students.

-From the above results, we could not detect a measurable result that could lead us to believe there was academic dishonesty in the math and reading scores for Thomas High School ninth graders.
+From the above results, we could not detect a measurable bias that could lead us to believe there was academic dishonesty in the math and reading scores among Thomas High School ninth graders.

 As a note on methodology, we understand that average scores and passing rates for the Scores by Spending, Scores by Size and Scores by Type data frames should be based on averages calculated using student number weighting, in order to obtain accurate statistical results.
-The methodology used by Mary's team uses a simple average, calculated not on the granular data containing the individual student scores, but rather on a previously summarized result as contained in the *per_school_summary_df* data frame.
+The methodology utilized by Mary's team used simple averages (i.e an average of an average), calculated not on the granular data containing the individual student scores, but rather on a previously summarized result as contained in the *per_school_summary_df* data frame.